forestgeo/Climate/Gridded_Data_Products/Historical Climate Data/README.md

 **Versions**:
 - v.
 3.10 - values from this version are presented in [Anderson-Teixeira et al. (2015)](https://onlinelibrary.wiley.com/doi/abs/10.1111/gcb.12712)
 - v.
-3.23 - latest version with annual and climatic summary statistics calcualted.
+3.23 - includes annual and climatic summary statistics.
 - v.
-4.01 - latest version, supercedes others.
-Annual and climatic means have not yet been calculated.
+4.01 - Annual and climatic means were not calculated.
 - v.
 4.03 - 2018 data latest version, sum pet also calculated

 **Temporal coverage**: 1901 - 2016 (ongoing)